Categories

 a lot more, to find one that is worth analyzing.
 I want to make sure that they’ve verified, that they’ve evaluated, other similar assets of similar grade in a similar demographic.
 I want to know why they rejected those deals.

-Pressured sales?
+Pressured Sales?

 • Is the deal sponsor giving you enough time and attention?